joker45op/Scholarship-Guide/README.md

 - **Database**: MySQL
 - **Chatbot**: Python (using Natural Language Processing libraries)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/yourfeature`).
-3. Make your changes and commit them (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/yourfeature`).
-5. Create a new Pull Request.

-## Credits

-This project was developed by [Your Name].
-Special thanks to the organizers of Hack the Spring hackathon for providing the opportunity to work on this project.

 ## Screenshots

 Here are some screenshots of the Scholarship Guide project: